General Tso’s Chicken Recipe

 - ¼ cup (60 ml) Chicken broth

-- 3 tablespoon Cooking oil (canola, sunflower, grapeseed)
+- 3 tbsp Cooking oil canola, sunflower, grapeseed

-- Marinate chicken - Cut chicken into bite-size pieces and add all marinade ingredints.
+- Marinate chicken – Cut chicken into bite-size pieces and add all marinade ingredients.
 I like to start by seasoning the chicken with salt and pepper.
 Add the egg, rice flour, cornstarch, salt, and pepper.
-Combine well.
-Pro tip - If possible, marinate the chicken for 15 to 30 minutes up to 3 hours.
+Combine

-- Crispy chicken - In a wok or cast-iron skillet, on medium-high heat, add 2 tbs cooking oil (do not use olive oil).
+- Crispy chicken – In a wok or cast-iron skillet, on medium-high heat, add two tablespoons of cooking oil (do not use olive oil).

 - To the same skillet, reduce the heat and add the remaining oil.
-Saute the ginger, garlic, and chilly flakes.
+Saute the ginger, garlic, and chili flakes.

 - Taste and adjust seasoning.
 Sprinkle with chopped fresh cilantro.
 Garnish with more chilly flakes (or sesame seeds).

-- Add less salt to the dish as some of the sauces are already salty.
-But, remember to taste and adjust seasoning at the end.
+- Add less salt to the dish, as some of the sauces are already salty.
+But remember to taste and adjust the seasoning at the end.

 - Do not add too many pieces of chicken to the pan to prevent them from sticking to each other.